AIR FREIGHT AUSTRALIA

 FAS – FREE ALONGSIDE SHIP (… named port of shipment)

 The Seller delivers the goods to the origin port.
-From that point, the Buyer bears all costs and risks of loss
+From that point, the Buyer bears all costs and risks of loss or damage.

 FOB– FREE ON BOARD (… named port of shipment)